-8.12 It is the responsibility of the Corporate Director of Finance to advise the Executive and the Council on prudent levels of reserves for the council.
+5.8.1 It is the responsibility of the Section 151 Officer to advise the Executive and the Council on prudent levels of reserves for the council.
 This will be supported by a risk assessment.

-Section 9 - Budget Monitoring & Control
+5.9 Budget Monitoring and Control

-- 9.1 The Corporate Director of Finance is responsible for providing Corporate Directors and their staff with appropriate access to financial information via the corporate accounting and budgeting systems to enable budgets to be monitored effectively.
-He or she must monitor and control overall expenditure against budget allocations, assisted by all Corporate Directors who will monitor and control at service and more detailed levels, and report to the Executive on the overall position on a regular basis. - 9.2 It is the responsibility of Corporate Directors to control income and expenditure within their area and to monitor performance, taking account of financial information derived from corporate accounting and budgeting systems maintained by the Corporate Director of Finance.
-They will provide the Corporate Director of Finance with any information required to enable effective corporate monitoring within appropriate deadlines and will report on variances within their own service areas.
-They will also take any action necessary to avoid exceeding their budget allocation and alert the Corporate Director of Finance to any problems as soon as these are identified. - 9.3 The Corporate Director of Finance is responsible for developing and maintaining a resource allocation process that ensures due consideration of the Council's policy framework and also reflects agreed service priorities.
+- 5.9.1 The Section 151 Officer is responsible for providing Executive Directors and their staff with appropriate access to financial information via the corporate accounting and budgeting systems to enable budgets to be monitored effectively.
+He or she must monitor and control overall expenditure against budget allocations, assisted by all Corporate Directors who will monitor and control at service and more detailed levels, and report to the Executive on the overall position on a regular basis. - 5.9.2 It is the responsibility of Executive Directors to control income and expenditure within their area and to monitor performance, taking account of financial information derived from corporate accounting and budgeting systems maintained by the Section 151 Officer.
+They will provide the Section 151 Officer with any information required to enable effective corporate monitoring within appropriate deadlines and will report on variances within their own service areas.
+They will also take any action necessary to avoid exceeding their budget allocation and alert the Section 151 Officer to any problems as soon as these are identified. - 5.9.3 The Section 151 Officer is responsible for developing and maintaining a resource allocation process that ensures due consideration of the Council's policy framework and also reflects agreed service priorities.